Distinguishing unhealthy and healthy relationships

 Tips for better communication:

-- Be respectful (even if the other person is not).
-Don't resort to cursing, shouting or put-downs.
+- Be respectful (even if the other person is not)

 - Be reasonable.
 Ask for what you want but accept that sometimes it is not possible or practical.
 Communicating well means telling each other in an open and honest way what you think – the good and the not so good.